 Where can I watch it?

-Marvel Studios’ Black Panther: Wakanda Forever is now playing in theaters.
+Marvel Studios’ Black Panther: Wakanda Forever is now streaming on Disney Plus.